turbot/steampipe-mod-kubernetes-insights/dashboards/pod/docs/pod_detail.md

-This dashboard answers the following questions for each Pod:
+This dashboard answers the following questions for each pod:

-- How is my Pod configured?
+- How is my pod configured?
 - Is the host network access enabled?
-- Is the host PID & IPC sharing enabled?
+- Is the host PID sharing or the host IPC sharing enabled?
 - What labels and annotations are applied?